All Collections

 NOTE: The changes you make to a starting point template using the email editor apply to only the current email.

-If you want to customize the look of your starting point template for every email that uses it, customize the starting point template using the visual email template editor instead (more on this next).
+If you want to customize your starting point template's design for every email that uses it, customize the starting point template using the visual email template editor instead (more on this next).

 How to create a custom starting point template